uva-sp/scientific-programming-1/10 Numbers/40 Plot/30 plot.md

 * Create a file called `plot.py` and implement a program that plots a graph of the function $$f(x) = x^x$$ between $$x=0$$ and $$x=1.5$$ with steps of $$0.01$$.
 Use a blue line for this graph.

 * The minimum of the function has to be calculated.
 Since you have a list of x-values and a list of y-values, you can easily achieve this with a `for`-loop.
+Write your own algorithm without using the Python functions `min()` or `max()`.

 * Indicate the minimum of the graph by using a red dot and a text within the graph.